yacineb/rust_cheatsheet/README.md

 - `From` is reflexive, which means that `From<T> for T` is implemented
 - `IntoIterator` is also reflexive, which means that `IntoIterator` for `T` is implemented when `T: Iterator`

+### ZST

+Those types occupy no space in memory.
+They exist purely for type-level information or as markers.
+Multiple instances of a ZST are indistinguishable because they all occupy zero space.
+Therefore, copying or moving a ZST is essentially a no-op.

+Some example of Zero-sized types:

+- Non capturing lambdas.
+- unit `()` type
+- PhantomData<T> and PhantomPinned.
+- Any struct with no field.
+- any [T; N] where T is ZST (all of the array items have the same address)

+Rust’s compiler optimizes ZSTs heavily.
+For instance, in a generic context, if a type is a ZST, the compiler can remove any associated memory allocations or computations related to that type, leading to more efficient code.

 ### Aliasing

 Event though it's possible to have 2 Box instance pointing to the same `*mut T`, that does not mean it guarantees aliasing.
-The reas is that rust compiler emit `#[noalias]` for Box, which means that compiler could suppress aliasing an do some optimization stuff (inlining for example if the memory lauyout fits)
+The reason is that rust compiler emit `#[noalias]` for Box, which means that compiler could suppress aliasing an do some optimization stuff (inlining for example if the memory lauyout fits)

 The only clean way to wrap Box with `MaybeUninit<T>` which suppresses `#[noalias]`